 - Gives a very close shave and has a butterfly mechanism for easy opening and closing

-- Non-slip, long handle for comfortable grip
+- Non-slip, long handle for a comfortable grip

 - Quick and safe blade replacement